Beyond Matching to Tiles: Bridging Unaligned Aerial and Satellite Views for Vision-Only UAV Navigation: Cross-view Multi-city Dataset Design

 \subsection{Dataset Construction Process}

-We construct our dataset from four cities, each represented by a square, contiguous satellite image, their details are illustrated in~\cref{fig:city1234}.
-Our use of Google Earth maps strictly follows its terms for non-commercial academic research, consistent with prior datasets such as DOTA (CVPR 2018) and OmniCity (CVPR 2023).
-We will publicly release the dataset and all data sources will be properly attributed.
+We construct our dataset from four cities, each represented by a square, contiguous satellite image, with details illustrated in~\cref{fig:city1234}.
+We first describe the data collection process, followed by the dataset structure.

 \paragraph{Sampling Process} For each city, we first download the entire satellite image in satellite-view and then extract cross-view samples block by block from the corresponding remote-sensing blocks (RSBs).